dthaler/teep/README.md

 The directories are organized as follows.

-Directories to make external libraries compile into static libs usable in a TA (actual files under the directories of the same names under the external/ directory):
+Directories to make external libraries compile into static libs usable in a Trusted Application (TA), with actual files under the directories of the same names under the external/ directory:

 * ctoken: EAT implementation.

 * jansson: JSON implementation.
+This dependency will eventually be removed.

 * jose: JOSE implementation.
+This dependency will eventually be removed.

 * jose\_openssl: JOSE's use of OpenSSL's crypto library.
+This dependency will eventually be removed.

 * LibEay32: OpenSSL's crypto library.